|Position:||Director of Athletics|

-During Guerrero’s tenure, UCLA teams have captured the following NCAA team titles: six in women’s water polo, three each in women’s softball and women’s gymnastics, two in women’s golf, women’s tennis and men's water polo, and one each in women’s soccer, men’s tennis, men’s volleyball, women’s volleyball, men’s golf, men’s soccer, women’s outdoor track and baseball.
+During Guerrero’s tenure, UCLA teams have captured the following NCAA team titles: six in women’s water polo, three each in men's water polo, women’s softball and women’s gymnastics, two in women’s golf and women’s tennis, and one each in women’s soccer, men’s tennis, men’s volleyball, women’s volleyball, men’s golf, men’s soccer, women’s outdoor track and baseball.
 The Bruins have recorded 38 additional national podium finishes in that span.

-While success on the playing field with 26 NCAA Championships in 14 different sports and 26 second-place finishes during his tenure are extraordinary numbers, UCLA’s academic success under Guerrero is equally noteworthy.
+While success on the playing field with 27 NCAA Championships in 14 different sports and 26 second-place finishes during his tenure are extraordinary numbers, UCLA’s academic success under Guerrero is equally noteworthy.
 Over 13 years and 39 quarters, student-athletes have earned more than 8,500 spots on the Director’s Honor Roll (3.0 or higher grade-point average for a quarter).
 UCLA's Graduation Success Rate (GSR) and Academic Progress Rates (APR) continued their consistent rise this academic year.
-The Bruin student-athlete GSR is currently at 87%, up 3% from two years ago.
-Three teams (women’s tennis, women’s basketball and softball) achieved a GSR of 100%.
-UCLA had the second-highest overall GSR in the Pac-12 at 87% while the football team also had the second-highest GSR in the Pac-12 with 88%.
+The Bruin student-athlete GSR is currently at 86%, up 2% from three years ago.
+Five teams (men’s water polo, women's basketball, women’s golf, softball, and women's tennis) achieved a GSR of 100%.
+UCLA had the second-highest overall GSR in the Pac-12 at 86% while the football team also had the second-highest GSR in the Pac-12 with 89%.
 All 24 UCLA sports earned a four-year APR of 965 or better, with 21 of the 24 (88%) averaging 970 or higher.
 UCLA's football team ranked third in the Pac-12 and 25th nationally among FBS schools in multi-year rate (975).

 Individual academic accolades in 2014-15 include a school-record five student-athletes (Ally Courtnall, Sam Mewis, Karsta Lowe, Samantha Peszek and Ida Storm) earning Capital One/CoSIDA Academic All-America honors, now bringing the school’s total to 123.
 Peszek, the 2015 NCAA Gymnastics all-around and balance beam champion, also became the 70th UCLA student-athlete to be awarded an NCAA Postgraduate Scholarship.
 In addition, Sarah Killion (women's soccer), Kaitlin Ray (women's tennis) and Dennis Mkrtchian (men's tennis) received the Pac-12 Scholar Athlete of the Year honors.
 Overall, 136 UCLA student-athletes earned all-academic honors through the Pac-12 or MPSF conferences, along with more than 850 Director’s Honor Roll placements during the school year.